H. Lee Moffitt Cancer Center

 - PBSC: 365

 About the center

 H. Lee Moffitt Cancer Center is an NCI-designated Comprehensive Cancer Center.
 The program was founded in 1990 and is FACT accredited.
-Areas of interest are MDS/AML, BMT up to age 78 and GVHD clinical trials.
+Areas of interest are MDS/AML, BMT up to age 80 and GVHD relapse prevention and clinical trials.

 This center has been performing allogeneic transplants since 1990 and has been an NMDP/Be The Match transplant center since May 1990.

 Adult - Melissa Alsina, Nelly Bejanyan, Marco Davila, Rawan Faramand, Doris K. Hansen, Michael Jain, Farhad Khimani, Aleksandr Lazaryan, Hien Liu, Frederick Locke, Asmita Mishra, Michael Nieder, Taiga Nishihori, Leonel Ochoa-Bayona, Lia Perez, Joseph Pidala